thinktandem/tandem/docs/onboarding/benefits.md

 For new employees, we grant this stipend all at once so you can purchase a new computer if necessary.
 If you leave the company within 6 months, Tandem will retain ownership of your equipment.
 For team members who leave after 6 months, we will send you an invoice for $1 (to ensure that your equipment is not considered income for tax purposes) and you will keep the purchased items.

-After your first year, the stipend will be granted in monthly allotments of $166.67.
+After your first year of employment, the stipend will be granted in monthly allotments of $166.67.

 Submitting Expenses for Reimbursement
 -------------------------------------